Study Regulations/Faculty of Humanities

 Internal obligations (SNS)

-• for students admitted at the fourth year: attendance of two language courses among those offered by the SNS, (English, French, German or Chinese) with a final examination which must be passed to achieve, by the end of the fifth year, the third level in one foreign language and the second level in another one.
-Those who believe they have an adequate knowledge of one foreign language, or of both, may be exempted from attendance after passing an examination.
-In the first year of the degree course at the SNS all students must attend at least one language course and take the related examination.
+• for students admitted at the fourth year: attendance of two language courses among those offered by the SNS, (English, French, German or Chinese) with a final exam which must be passed to achieve, by the end of the fifth year, the third level in one foreign language and the second level in another one.
+Those who believe they have an adequate knowledge of one foreign language, or of both, may be exempted from attendance after passing an exam.
+In the first year of the degree course at the SNS all students must attend at least one language course and take the related exam.

 External obligations (University)